 Students should not bring anything of value or excessive amounts of money to school at any time.
 The school is not responsible for the security of these items.
-All valuables or money should be deposited with the principal's secretary at the beginning of school.
-A Lost and Found area for books and other articles is located in the attendance office.
-The Lost and Found is located in the attendance office under the window.
+The Lost and Found area for books and other articles is located in the attendance office.